Superintegrability for some $(q,t)$-deformed matrix models: Introduction

 This paper is organized as follows.
-In section 2, we recall the Macdonald's $(q,t)$-deformed hypergeometric functions.
-By introducing some difference operators, we give some constraints for the $(q,t)$-deformed hypergeometric functions.
-In section 3, we consider the three $(q,t)$-deformed matrix models.
-We propose a concise method to prove their superintegrability relations.
-Moreover, the relations between these $(q,t)$-deformed matrix models and $(q,t)$-deformed hypergeometric functions are discussed.
+In section 2, we recall the Macdonald polynomials and $(q,t)$-deformed hypergeometric functions.
+Then we present constraints of the $(q,t)$-deformed hypergeometric functions and prove uniqueness to the solutions of these constraints.
+In section 3, we consider four $(q,t)$-deformed matrix models and prove their superintegrability relations.
+In section 4, we propose a general $(q,t)$-deformed matrix model.
+Under a set of constraint conditions for the parameters in the integral, we obtain four $(q,t)$-deformed models and analyze their superintegrability.
+We end this paper with conclusions in section 5.

-At the moment of finalizing this paper we became aware that a similar consideration has just appeared in a wonderful paper \cite{Victor}.
+At the moment of finalizing this paper we became aware that a similar consideration has just appeared in a wonderful paper \cite{CassiaNew}.